 India’s GDP is expected to drop to 5% in 2020, according to the World Bank.
 This marks the slowest growth rate in 11 years.

-December 2019 saw a 7% inflation in prices of various goods.
+December 2019 saw a 7% inflation in the prices of various goods.

 In very simple terms, internet shutdowns adversely affect economic activities in this day and age of digitization.
 All industries rely on the internet for resources, placing and taking orders, and communicating with their customers.
 The UN in 2016 declared access to the internet as a fundamental human right, making its revocation a human rights violation, as per international standards.
 Economic impact, thus, covers one aspect of the human rights violations perpetrated by internet blockades.